vadim-ivlev/onlinebc/README.md

 -------------------------------

-TODO: add golang container to docker-compose, remote debug,
+TODO: add golang container to docker-compose,

-- GetBroadcastList,
 - dump with ----inserts or --column-inserts (for go)
 - reformat sql functions
-- GetBroadcasts